Technocracy (EP)

 Technocracy is an EP by American heavy metal band Corrosion of Conformity.
 It was released in 1987 on Metal Blade Records and re-released in 1992 via Relativity Records with four additional songs, including three demo versions of songs from the EP with bassist Mike Dean singing.
+The song "Hungry Child" is a re-recorded version of the song originally released on the band's 1985 album Animosity.